MarionMoussay/binder_test/chapters/chapter2.md

 ---
-title: 'Lesson 2 : Getting used to R - Introduction to survey data'
+title: 'Leçon 2 : Getting used to R - Introduction to survey data'
 description:
   'This chapter will teach you even more stuff and help you learn some new concepts.'